BioMeDS/mudRapp-seq/README.md

 # mudRapp-seq

-This repository contains the code that accompanies the paper introducing "*In-situ sequencing with multiple direct RNA-assisted padlock probing (mudRapp-seq)*":
+This repository contains the code that accompanies the paper introducing "*Multiple direct RNA-assisted padlock probing in combination with in-situ sequencing (mudRapp-seq)*":

 > Ahmad S, Schaust J, Ambil UB, Fischer SC, Ankenbrand MJ, Smyth RP. *Localization of influenza viral RNA in cells by direct RNA padlock probing and in-situ sequencing.* (in preparation)